Thermodynamics of interacting hard rods on a lattice: General Formalism

 where

-For application in statistical mechanics $p$ represents the pressure of the system and $\mathcal{\tilde{Z}}$ is the partition function in the isobaric ensemble.
+where $s$ is the conjugate variable to $z$.
+For application in statistical mechanics, $s$ represents the pressure $p$ of the system, and $\mathcal{\tilde{Z}}$ is the partition function in the isobaric ensemble.
 The canonical partition function is the inverse Laplace transform of $\mathcal{\tilde{Z}}$.
-Despite it is not always possible to calculate the inverse Laplace transform of $\mathcal{\tilde{Z}}$, the later itself is important because its thermodynamic average agree to $1/N$ with those of the canonical partition function \cite{Lebowitz/Percus:1961}.
+Despite it is not always possible to calculate the inverse Laplace transform of $\mathcal{\tilde{Z}}$, the latter itself is important because its thermodynamic average agrees to $1/N$ with those of the canonical partition function \cite{Lebowitz/Percus:1961}.
 The problem of calculating the partition function is reduced to calculate the function $\tilde{t}$ and all thermodynamic functions can be inferred from the latter via differentiation.